anjalirishikesh/dsr/README.md

-# dsr
+# deep-sign-recognition
-deep sign recognition desktop app
+Deep Sign Recognition is a desktop application for automated sign language captioning using AI